interledger/web-monetization-extension/docs/testing/testplan.md

 #### Risk Areas

 **Goal**: To lower the barriers to Web Monetization adoption.
-**Approach**: Identify and prioritise risks to the adoption of the WM extension.
+**Approach**: Identify and prioritize risks to the adoption of the WM extension.
 Based on these risks, the sections that follow will detail the actual test cases.

 <!-- prettier-ignore-start -->